siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 900 Back Cover.md

 # Back Cover

-**The Physics of Energy Flow** presents a monistic derivation of physics from continuous electromagnetic energy transport.
+**The Physics of Energy Flow** presents a derivation of known physics from continuous electromagnetic energy transport.

 Instead of assigning independent ontologies to matter, charge, force, gravity,